 For something that's very harmful, especially a tumor that's cancerous, use the term malignant.

 Malignant and its opposite benign are medical terms used to describe a tumor or growth as either cancerous or not respectively.
-The gn part of both words comes from the Latin word for born, differing in the prefix mal "evil" and bene "kind."
+The gn part of both words comes from the Latin word for born, but the word root mal means "evil," while bene means "kind."
 A malignant tumor grows uncontrollably and spreads to other parts of the body.
-Though less common, malignant can also be used to mean "evil, malicious" like when someone has a malignant imagination.
+Less commonly, malignant can also be used to mean "evil or malicious," like when someone has a malignant imagination.